For a Harmonized Society with Nature

 For its part, the Hitachi Construction Machinery Group is already implementing biodiversity-conscious initiatives at its business sites, and we believe it is important to actively communicate these initiatives internally and externally to further promote biodiversity initiatives.

-As one of the actions that reflect the ideas of this policy, Hitachi Construction Machinery and Hitachi Construction Machinery Tierra joined the "30by30* Alliance for Biodiversity" promoted by the Ministry of the Environment.
+As one of the actions that reflects the ideas of this policy, Hitachi Construction Machinery and Hitachi Construction Machinery Tierra joined the "30by30* Alliance for Biodiversity" promoted by the Ministry of the Environment.
 The Group will continue undertaking biodiversity initiatives based on this policy.

 *30by30 (Thirty by Thirty) is an international goal in which each country aims to effectively conserve more than 30% of land and sea as healthy ecosystems, with the goal of halting and restoring biodiversity loss (nature positive) by 2030.

-Hitachi Construction Machinery Group Biodiversity Policy
+| Hitachi Construction Machinery Group Biodiversity Policy |

 1.Commitment